freeipa/ansible-freeipa/README.md

 For now only FreeIPA versions 4.5 and up are supported.
 The client role should also be functional with FreeIPA 4.4.

-## Ubuntu Support
+**Ubuntu Support**
-Ubuntu support added.
+Ubuntu support added on ipaserver, ipareplica, krb5 and sssd roles.

 ## Roles